tenstorrent/tt-metal/INSTALLING.md

   ./build_metal.sh
   ```

-- (recomended) For an out-of-the-box virtual environment to use, execute:
+- (recommended) For an out-of-the-box virtual environment to use, execute:
 ```
 ./create_venv.sh
 source python_env/bin/activate